tlevine/www.thomaslevine.com/content/!/shell-testing/index.md

 consider writing your own framework.

 ## For hip trend-setters like me
-For whatever reason, test-driven development is mainstream in other languages but uncommon in shell.
+Test-driven development is mainstream in other languages but uncommon in shell.
 Nobody does test-driven development in shell, so all of these approaches are ahead of the curve.
 Hip programmers like me know this, so we're testing our shell scripts now, before shell testing gets big.